handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-hot-column.md

 ## Using the renderer/editor components with `v-model`

-You can also use Vue's `v-model` with the renderer and editor components.
+You can also use Vue 2's `v-model` with the renderer and editor components.

 In the example below, we're utilizing an input with `v-model` assigned and reading the bound property from the renderer component to highlight the rows entered into the input.